hpc/charliecloud/doc/ch-run-oci.rst

 Open Containers Initiative (OCI) wrapper for :code:`ch-run(1)`.
-You probably don't want to run this command directly; it is intended to interface with other software that expects an OCI runtime.
+You probably don’t want to run this command directly; it is intended to interface with other software that expects an OCI runtime.
 The current goal is to support completely unprivileged image building (e.g. :code:`buildah --runtime=ch-run-oci`) rather than general OCI container running.

 *Support of the OCI runtime specification is only partial.* This is for two reasons.
-First, it's an experimental and incomplete feature.
+First, it’s an experimental and incomplete feature.
 More importantly, the philosophy and goals of OCI differ significantly from those of Charliecloud.
 Key differences include: